NetherGamesMC/support/docs/cosmetic-crate-keys.md

 - Fizz

 ## Bed Break Sounds (FX)
-Bed Break sounds are played whenever you destroy an opponents bed in bedwars.
+Bed Break sounds are played whenever you destroy an opponents bed in Bedwars.
 The following sounds are available.
 - Orb Ding
 - Level Up Ding